This glossary will help you understand the exact meaning of LBRY and blockchain related terms.

 Incorrect peer-to-peer messages (like sending invalid transactions) may be considered a denial of service attack (see DoS).
 Valid transactions sending very tiny amounts and/or having low mining fees are called Dust by some people.
 The protocol itself does not define which transactions are not worth relaying or mining; it’s a decision of every individual node.
 Any valid transaction in the blockchain must be accepted by the node if it wishes to accept the remaining blocks, so transaction censorship only means increased confirmation delays.
 Individual payees may also blacklist certain addresses (refuse to accept payments from some addresses), but that’s too easy to work around using mixing.

 A transaction output can be spent only once: when another valid transaction makes a reference to this output from its own input.
 When another transaction attempts to spend the same output, it will be rejected by the nodes already seeing the first transaction.
 Blockchain as a proof-of-work scheme allows every node to agree on which transaction was indeed the first one.
 The whole transaction is considered spent when all its outputs are spent.

 SPV is an abbreviation for Simplified Payment Verification.

 Streaming media is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
-In LBRY, streams as associated with claim data in order to provide the capability to download files over a Peer to Peer network.
+In LBRY, streams are associated with claim data in order to provide the capability to download files over a Peer to Peer network.